-Graduate numbers are maintained in proportion to the whole student body, and this means that graduates at St Benet’s are part of a small graduate cohort of about 25 members, amplified by the presence of 2 - 4 student monks, who are usually doing some form of further or graduate study.
+Graduate numbers are maintained in proportion to the whole student body, and this means that graduates at St Benet’s are part of a small graduate cohort of between 25 to 40 members, amplified by the presence of 1 - 2 student monks, who are usually doing some form of further or graduate study.

-Graduates are offered (but are not obliged to accept) accommodation in 38 St Giles', in 140 Walton Street or in Wellington Square, the latter two are just round the corner from St. Benet’s and are described here:
+Graduates are offered (but are not obliged to accept) accommodation in 38 St Giles', in Castle Mill, in 140 Walton Street, or in Wellington Square, the latter two are just round the corner from St. Benet’s and are described here:

 St Benet’s aims to give its graduate members the same sustained, individual attention that it gives to its undergraduate members, and to draw them in to a warm and supportive shared community.
 Visiting scholars add to the intellectual vibrancy of St Benet’s.
 The student body at both undergraduate and graduate level is international and enjoys academic contacts across the globe.